SiegBoss/SiegBoss/README.md

 🤖 I am a mechatronics engineer. <br>
 🌱 I am a passionate software developer. <br>

 My English is not very good, but I try to improve 😄

 <br>

-## ⚡Some of my Programming Skills.
+## ⚡Some of my Programming Skills And HTML.
    - Python
    - HTML
    - CSS